MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/using-ntstatus-values.md

 # Using NTSTATUS Values

+> [!NOTE]
+> If you are looking for a table of mappings of NTSTATUS values to the corresponding Win32 error codes, see [NTSTATUS to Win32 Error Code Mappings](https://www.osr.com/blog/2020/04/23/ntstatus-to-win32-error-code-mappings/).
+>

 Many kernel-mode [standard driver routines](./introduction-to-standard-driver-routines.md) and driver support routines use the NTSTATUS type for return values.
 Additionally, drivers provide an NTSTATUS-typed value in an IRP's [**IO\_STATUS\_BLOCK**](/windows-hardware/drivers/ddi/wdm/ns-wdm-_io_status_block) structure when [completing IRPs](completing-irps.md).
 The NTSTATUS type is defined in Ntdef.h, and system-supplied status codes are defined in Ntstatus.h.
 (Vendors can also define private status codes, although they rarely need to.
 For more information, see [Defining New NTSTATUS Values](defining-new-ntstatus-values.md).)